hollowdll/hakjdb/docs/kvdb-cli.md

 In order to store data on the server, you need to create a database.
 A database is like a namespace for keys.
 Each key stored in a database is unique to that database.
 You can't have two keys with the same name in one database.

-You can create a new database with the following command:
+To create a new database, use command:
 ```bash
 $ kvdb-cli db create -n name-of-your-db
 ```